jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 [Hackernews Discussion](https://news.ycombinator.com/item?id=8797905).

 In 1995 my parents went to USA and they bought me a toy called Capsela.
-Looking back I can realize how much this toy changed my life and is for this reason that I decided to write a blog post about it.
+Looking back I realized how much this toy affected my life so I decided to write a blog post about it.

 ![2011-12-09_0050.png](https://s3.amazonaws.com/joseoncode.com/img/capsela-01.png)

-I couldn't find much information about this toy.
-It seems it was designed and manufactured first by "Mitsubishi Pencil Co" in the 70's, then they gave the license to a company called "Play Jour" and since then it has been manufactured by VTech, Kidology and other subsidiaries.
-It's being sold in 2014 by a brand called [IQ Key](http://iq-key.com/).
+I couldn't find much information about this set but it seems it was designed and manufactured first by "Mitsubishi Pencil Co" in the 70's, then they gave the license to a company called "Play Jour" and since then it has been manufactured by VTech, Kidology and others.
+A similar set is sell by a brand called [IQ Key](http://iq-key.com/).

 What is this toy?
 =================

-This is toy is basically a construction set, you need to connect capsules to create various kinds of "models".
+This is toy is basically a construction set that allows you to build various kinds of vehicles and other artifacts by connecting capsules.
 Each capsule has a different mechanical or electrical purpose.
-Those models are mostly vehicles for both water and land, although it is possible to build cranes, robots, water pumps and even a cleaner dust vacuum.
-While the manual comes with a vast collection of pictures with models, much more interesting is to let your imagination flow and create things, a "crawler crane vacuum"? sounds interesting.
+The vehicles are for both land and **water**, although it is possible to build cranes, robots, water pumps and even a cleaner dust vacuum.
+While the manual comes with a vast collection of models, it is much more interesting to let your imagination fly and create things like a crawler crane vacuum.

-Every model starts from a fundamental capsule that contains the motor and two wires that you need to use to connect to the batteries, which in turn is placed inside another capsule or to a switch.
+Every model starts from a fundamental capsule that contains the motor wired to another that hold the batteries.

-Mechanical capsules with gears inside are beautiful, these are real common components that exist in the mechanical industry.
-The explanations that comes in the manual are beautiful as well:
+Mechanical capsules with gears inside are beautiful and represent real components that exist in the mechanical world.

+The explanations that comes in the manual are gorgeous as well:

 ![2011-12-09_0050.png](https://s3.amazonaws.com/joseoncode.com/img/capsela-02.jpg)